GEATAR

 (Silver Surfer III#77) - Geatar managed to convince the chancellor of the prison colony, Demetrius Stipe, to believe that he was sincere about turning Nebula in.
 Later, when Stipe had his back turned, Geatar stabbed him with the electronic cattle prod that was on his desk.
 Geatar led Stipe to Nebula's cell, where Nebula had already killed the guards and the two of them threatened to kill Stipe if he did not tell them where Nebula's crew was.
 He began to lead them to the crew, but then they came face to face with the Silver Surfer.

-(Silver Surfer III#78) - After finding the crew, and having Surfer promise not to interfere because he didn't want Stipe to get hurt, Nebula ordered Geatar to go to the armory and get the crew weapons.
+(Silver Surfer III#78) - After finding the crew, and having Surfer promise not to interfere because he didn't want Stipe to get hurt, Nebula ordered Geatar to go to the armory and get the crew's weapons.
 Since the doors were going to be locked, Nebula cut off Stipe's hand and threw it to Geatar, who could use it to open any door in the prison (they had those futuristic hand-scanning locks).
-Afterward, Geatar and Nebula, as well as Nebula's entire crew enter the ship hangar and prepare to steal the biggest ship.
+Afterward, Geatar and Nebula, as well as Nebula's entire crew entered the ship hangar and prepared to steal the biggest ship.
 However, Jack of Hearts showed up and along with the Surfer, the two of them rescued Stipe and began to take it to Nebula's crew.
 Nebula realized that her crew could not hope to win, and when a stray shot hit Geatar, Nebula took him to the ship.
 Geatar told Nebula to help her crew and let him die because he was useless to her injured.
 But Nebula activated the ship's engines and took off with Geatar in order to save him, even though the thrust from the ship killed every single member of her crew except one.

-the other heroes while Geatar and Nebula took off towards Titan.
-However, War
+(Secret Defenders#10) - Other agents of Nebula, including Kurg and Kruk, occupied the other heroes while Geatar and Nebula took off towards Titan.
+However, War Machine followed them, boarded their ship and tossed Geatar out into space.

-commented that they would never hold her because Geatar would free her.
-The
+Later, when Nebula had been defeated and her plot foiled, she commented that they would never hold her because Geatar would free her.
+The Silver Surfer commented that not even Geatar's enhanced form could survive the vacuum of space.

 (Secret Defenders#11) - Saved by a quickly activated emergency spacesuit, Geatar was retrieved by Thanos before his oxygen supply could be depleted.
 Thanos instructed Geatar that he would be his servant.

-(Secret Defenders#12) - Thanos coerced Geatar to serve him, both by threatening to kill him if he didn't, and be agreeing not to pursue vengeance on Nebula.
+(Secret Defenders#12) - Thanos coerced Geatar to serve him, both by threatening to kill him if he didn't, and by agreeing not to pursue vengeance on Nebula.
 Thanos assembled a group of powerhouses (Nitro, Rhino, Super-Skrull, and Titanium Man), promising them great wealth if they performed a mission for him.
 Geatar was placed as head of the mission and the quintet was sent to the planet H'aag to retrieve for him the Oracle of Ancient Knowledge.
 They had scarcely arrived when they were beset by the fanatical Monks of H'aarg.

 (Secret Defenders#13) - Geatar led the others to fight their way past the Monks, to locate the Oracle, and to disconnect the Oracle from the security net around the planet.
 With this, Thanos teleported in, took the Oracle, and left the others stranded on H'aarg to face the enraged Monks.